WhiskeyYankee/EDAmigo/README.md

 https://github.com/WhiskeyYankee/EDAmigo/assets/111311631/6e8c0068-e684-4334-92bc-1b509d7b5c02

 <br>
-Finally, users can also visualize the correlations between their numeric variables using the amigoPlot() function.
-This function outputs the plots and a dataframe containing the correlations, slopes, intercepts, and r^2 for each of the n_top pairs.
+Finally, users can visualize the correlations between their numeric variables using the amigoPlot() function.
+This function outputs both  plots and a dataframe containing the correlations, slopes, intercepts, and r^2 for each of the n_top pairs.
 <br>

 ```{r}